|

 "You are still aroused," she whispered.
 They

 were lying, now, on the balcony floor.
-"And" she
+"And"she

+different.
 Gods, Lassui, what has happened to you?"

 Legolas sighed.
 He had only just started to understand that himself.